From Little Things Big Things Grow

 "'Cause we went to war in 1945"

-Indigenous soldiers fought alongside white Europeans and Australians in many international conflicts, including World War II (8,000 indigenous soldiers served between 1939-1945).
+Aboriginal soldiers fought alongside white Europeans and Australians in many international conflicts, including World War II (8,000 Aboriginal soldiers served between 1939-1945).
 Upon returning from duty they were largely ignored and were not allowed in RSL clubs or supported (financially or mentally) as they dealt with the trauma of war.
 Their families were never supported by Legacy.
 On top of that a lot of them found that their families had been broken up as part of the stolen generations policies.

 Further reading: https://www.awm.gov.au/articles/blog/the-fighting-gunditjmara